 Use a Peg Board Drawer & Shelf Organizer to Stop Kitchen RV Rattles

-Pegboards and shelf organizers are commonly chosen by RVers, but these work best in drawers and need to be sized properly so that the dishes, pots & pans are secure.
+RVers commonly choose Pegboards and shelf organizers, but these work best in drawers or on shelves, and need to be sized properly so that the dishes, pots & pans are secure.

-- Versatile Multi-Function Organizer: Peggy is the ultimate kitchen drawer organizer tray but it also works equally well inside cupboards, cabinets or...
+- VERSATILE ORGANIZER: Peggy is the ultimate kitchen drawer organizer tray but it also works equally well inside cupboards, cabinets or even on a shelf...

 Use Microfiber Cleaning Cloths or Cloth Napkins